FabianTraxler/ag_binding_affinity/src/scripts/README.md

-# Model Training on Cluster
+# Model training on cluster

 Example for MUW Cluster:

 ## Setup

-Only needed for first time
+Only needed for the first time

 #### 1. Install Miniconda on login node

+Alternatively (maybe better), copy the conda environment from a compute node container (see below; in /opt/conda) to your home.

 #### 2. Link paths of login node to paths in container